Classical Mechanics and Electromagnetism

 Advanced Mathematical Methods of Physics

 Advanced topics in geometry and topology that are widely used in modern theoretical physics.
 Emphasis will be on understanding and applications more than on rigor and proofs.
 First term will cover basic concepts in topology and manifold theory.
 Second term will include Riemannian geometry, fiber bundles, characteristic classes, and index theorems.
 Third term will include anomalies in gauge-field theories and the theory of Riemann surfaces, with emphasis on applications to string theory.
-Part c will not be offered in 2022-23.
+Part c not offered 2023-24.

 Elementary Particle Theory

 First term: Standard model, including electroweak and strong interactions, symmetries and symmetry breaking (including the Higgs mechanism), parton model and quark confinement, anomalies.
 Second and third terms: more on nonperturbative phenomena, including chiral symmetry breaking, instantons, the 1/N expansion, lattice gauge theories, and topological solitons.
 Other topics include topological field theory, precision electroweak, flavor physics, conformal field theory and the AdS/CFT correspondence, supersymmetry, Grand Unified Theories, and Physics Beyond the Standard Model.
-Part c will not be offered in 2022-23.
+Part c not offered 2023-24.

 Introduction to Topological Field Theory